Expert Advice: How to Prune a Palm Tree (with Pictures)

 Another option is to hire a tree climber who will climb the palm to trim off old leaves.
 The problem with this option is that most tree climbers use boots with climbing spikes.

-They climb by driving these spikes into the trunk as they get higher and in the process damaging the palm.
+They climb by driving these spikes into the trunk as they get higher and in the process damage the palm.
 The holes left from spikes provide entry points for diseases and insects and can become permanent features.

 Trimming Palm Tree Seed Pods and Flowers